eclipse-opensovd/opensovd/docs/design/design.md

 ### In scope components

-The following components are considered in scope of the Open SOVD project.
+The following components are considered in scope of the OpenSOVD project.
 Their functionality is briefly described below.

 - Fault Library